conradstorz/utilities/README.md

 import cfsiv_utils.WebScraping as ws

-This repository is uploaded to PyPi as "CFSIV-utils"
+This repository is uploaded to PyPi as "CFSIV-utils-conradical"